fred1268/okapi/README.md

   - the response is compared to `expected` and success or failure is reported

 > Please note that, in the case of non-JSON responses, you can use regular expressions (see test 121007).
 In that case, make sure the `expected.response` field is set to a proper, compilable, regular expression.
 Be mindful that you will need to escape the `\ (backslash)` character using `\\`.
 For instance `\s+[wW]eight` will be written `\\s+[wW]eight`, in order to match one or more whitespace characters, followed by weight or Weight.

+## Setup and Teardown

+okapi will always try to load and execute the `setup.test.json` file before any other tests, and the `teardown.test.json` after all other tests.
+All tests in the `setup.test.json` file are automatically captured (independently of the test's `capture` flag).
+The captured variables will be available under the `setup.testname.xxx...` name (like the other test, but with a `setup` prefix).
+Also, they will be globally available, including to the `teardown.test.json` file.

+Usually, you will want to have your `teardown.test.json` undo all changes done by the `setup.test.json` file so that your whole test suite (i.e. directory) is idempotent.
+This is an important caracteristics of a good test suite.

+> Please note that both of these files are optional.

 ## Running okapi :giraffe: